kreauniv/comp308/source/piclang.rst

 and hence the possibility of composition.

-The :rkt:`racket/match` library provides a :rkt:`match` macro that makes it easy for us to write an interpreter for such expressions.
+The :rkt:`racket/match` library provides a :rkt:`match` macro that makes it easy for us to write an :index:`interpreter` for such expressions.

 .. code-block:: racket